-In 2015 having regard to the state of commodity markets, the Committee approached Dr. Keevil and requested that he postpone his plans to leave the Chair in April 2016 and defer that to at least April 2017.
-This step was taken in recognition of the value of having Dr. Keevil's wisdom and guidance through the down part of the current cycle, which wisdom and guidance he has provided to Teck in the past during other cycles, all to the benefit of the Corporation and its shareholders.
-Dr. Keevil has agreed to this request.
+In 2012, and then again in early 2015 having regard to the state of commodity markets, the Committee approached Dr. Keevil and requested that he postpone his plans to leave the Chair.
+These requests were made in recognition of the Dr. Keevil's deep experience in the industry and his contribution to the development of the Corporation's business, and the particular value of that experience and Dr. Keevil's guidance in the current difficult commodity markets.
+Dr. Keevil has agreed to serve on the Board until at least April 2017.